forestgrape/people_interactions/people_interactions.md

 #### Countries
 The population living in a certain area belongs to a country.
 The decision structure in countries is usually highly organized and hierarchically.
 In democracies the top members are determined by elections.
 In direct democracies the decision process itself is also subject to votes.
 Countries are often subdivided in administrative districts enabling decentralization.
 Regarding peace and war, countries are the most important organizational unit since the military command is usually per country.
 > Often the larger the population part that takes part in a country's decision process, the less likely the country will start a war.
-Wars are started rarely with the supported of a large share of the population. [todo statistics]
+At the start of a war, a broad support in the population is/was rare. [todo statistics]

 Many countries have a single leader, often with large power.
 Being perfect, every day, for years is nearly impossibly i.e. even if brilliant in sudden unforeseen situations mistakes can happen.
-* It is considered important that as much as possible parliaments are involved.
+* It is considered important that as much as possible parliaments are involved, especially in decisions with legislative character.
-* Countries where no single leader can take important decisions: In Switzerland the decision power is equally distributed across 7 members of the Bundesrat.
+* Countries where the executive decision power is shared across several people: In Switzerland the decision power is equally distributed across 7 members of the Bundesrat.
 Politburos take important decisions [to check decision making and the specific power in the different countries].
   > Having multiple persons deciding, likely makes the decision process more stable and less influenced by situation specific moods (we all are humans).
 Additionally when having a group of leaders, different talents and experiences can improve the decision process: For example the wit of young to mid age, experience and broad consideration with age. <!--// with age the number of neuronal connections increase.
 The speed is faster at young age. to cite -->

 #### Companies